A ’78 Honda Goldwing? Yeah, It Really Is.

 The new purchase quickly engulfed Scott’s garage and working around the Goldwing became impossible; first things first, it needed to be stripped down.
 The original idea was to turn the Goldwing into a bagger or something along those lines but as the parts were unbolted and removed a new idea began to take shape: a stripped down, naked Goldwing, with more than a hint of inspiration from a hot rod.
 As usual, the frame and engine were the first to receive a dose of TLC, with both being painted and reassembled.
 Next, the breather needed looking at; the air box was re-worked to accommodate a large sized, Holley filter.

 Scott tried to retain as much of the Honda stock parts as was feasible but only the original fenders were viable; almost everything else was bought in or fabricated in house – in fact, even the rear fender got the chop and was reworked to give a more streamlined impression.
 The drag bars, controls and cables were also bought in and a few bits of Motogadget technology and Speedhut were added into the mix.
-The pegs came from Knight Designs, for a KTM Adventure but were modified to fit the Goldwing.
+The pegs came from Knight Designs, for a KTM Adventure but were modified to fit the new and improved, stripped down Goldwing.
 The seat pan is another unusual thing, made in house to wrap around the gas tank.
 Other fabrication included the face plate, and of course, the exhaust system.

 The exhaust system is pretty wild; each boasts a set of twin rectangular tips which give the machine a post-apocalyptic and aggressive look and a sound to match, no doubt.